Dr Sing Kong Yuen, BVMS (Glasgow), MRCVS

 her house recognise her?

-Do dogs have good memory?
-Specifically, do cross-bred dogs have better memory if they don't see their "owners" for 10 months?
+dogs have better memory if they don't see

 It was a coincidence that I